dantaki/SV2/doc/README.md

 ### FASTA

-SV<sup>2</sup> requires a FASTA file of either hg19 or hg38 for GC content correction.
-The full paths of the FASTA files are supplied during [configuration](#configure) during installation.
+SV<sup>2</sup> requires a FASTA file in either hg19 or hg38 for GC content correction.
+The full paths of the FASTA files are supplied during [configuration](#configure).
 The config file is located in `$SV2_INSTALL_PATH/sv2/src/config/sv2.ini`

 ## Output